jsmecham/tumblr-status-board-panel/README.md

 ## Configuration

-To configure your own instance of this widget, you should be familiar with running Sinatra or Ruby on Rails instances.
+To configure your own instance of this panel, you should be familiar with running Sinatra or Ruby on Rails instances.
 Of course, if you are not familiar with setting up and running a Sinatra web application, the easiest route is to use [Heroku](http://heroku.com).
 Please reference [this tutorial](https://devcenter.heroku.com/articles/git)